 THE HARVEST IS FINALLY ACCELERATING, which got me thinking about a tool that’s as critical to success right about now as my mower and spade: the perfect canning jar.
 One morning this week, over a cup of tea on Skype with my friend Gayla Trail a.k.a.
 You Grow Girl, we ended up having an entire conversation about them, in fact.
 Bottom line: neither of us knows how we could live without them!
-The conversation prompted my latest radio podcast—and a Weck jar giveaway.
-Get preserving tips, and a chance to win a set.
+The conversation a radio podcast full of her preserving tips.

 From her Toronto garden and local farm markets, Gayla Trail has long captured bits of the harvest in glass–dried, frozen, fermented, hot-packed, you name it.
 Both of us have a bit of a canning-jar fetish, and collect old ones and new ones alike.
 Irresistible!